 Larry Anderson has a wide range of investment banking, sales and entrepreneurial experience.
-He has held investment banking and stock broker positions with Merrill Lynch, Oppenheimer and Kidder Peabody, managing up to \$300 million in accounts.
+He has held investment banking and stock broker positions with Merrill Lynch, Oppenhiemer Funds and Kidder Peabody, managing up to \$300 million in accounts.
 Mr. Anderson has significant sales experience including holding national sales leader awards while at Automated Data Processing and Qantel.
 Mr. Anderson is an entrepreneur with numerous start-ups and turn-arounds to his credit.
-He currently owns and operates, among other companies, C Innovation, a leading K-12 educational software company.
+He currently owns and operates, among other companies, C Innovation, a leading K-12 educational software company, and Evolution, which provides various insurance and payroll services to third parties.
 Mr. Anderson currently lives in Salt Lake City, Utah, and attended college at Brigham Young University.